-7.3.5 Drainage and waste disposal systems
+7.4.2 Drainage and waste disposal systems

-7.3.5.1 Floors and drainage system shall be suitably constructed to allow proper flow of water and waste so that the risk of contaminating the products, goods and/ or cargo being handled is avoided.
+7.4.2.1 Floors and drainage system shall be suitably constructed to allow proper flow of water and waste to avoid the risk of contamination.
 Drains should be equipped with strainer to ensure solid waste is removed and appropriately treated in accordance with environmental requirement before discharge.
 Drainage system shall be maintained to ensure free flow of water.

-7.3.5.2 External drainage systems shall be constructed to prevent access of pests.
-Fixtures, piping and ducts shall not cause condensation or leakage which could contaminate the products, goods and/ or cargo.
+7.4.2.2 External drainage systems shall be constructed to prevent access of pests.
+Fixtures, piping and ducts shall not cause condensation or leakage which could contaminate the products and/ or goods.

-7.3.5.3 Adequate waste disposal systems should be established and a proper collection system of waste out of the premises should be designed to prevent accumulation of waste.
+7.4.2.3 Adequate waste disposal systems shall be established and a proper collection system of waste out of the premises shall be designed to prevent accumulation of waste.

-7.3.5.4 Liquid waste, if any should be handled in a manner that it will not pose threat to the environment.
+7.4.2.4 Liquid waste, if any shall be handled in a manner that it will not pose threat to the environment.